 First is eBay.
 That’s pretty much everyone’s starter business model when they think about eCommerce.
 Create an eBay account, make some listings, sell the products.

 And option 3 is having your own store, which is what I do.
-It’s actually building your own eCommerce store.
+It’s actually building your own ecommerce business.

 Dropshipping on eBay